byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 | CLK_FREQUENCY | 100_000_000 | Specify the clock frequency of the board |
 | SCLK_FREQUENCY  | 500_000 | Specify the frequency of the SCLK |

+Your controller will instance the generic SPI controller you developed earlier.
 You will need to create a state machine in your controller design to implement the three byte transfer using the SPI controller (i.e., send one byte, send second byte, and so on for three bytes).
 When the `start` signal is asserted read the `write` signal to determine what type of operation to perform.
 If `write` is asserted, perform a write sequence.